YuanGongND/ssast/README.md

 This repository contains the official implementation (in PyTorch) of the **Self-Supervised Audio Spectrogram Transformer (SSAST)** proposed in the AAAI 2022 paper [SSAST: Self-Supervised Audio Spectrogram Transformer](https://arxiv.org/abs/2110.09784) (Yuan Gong, Cheng-I Jeff Lai, Yu-An Chung, James Glass; MIT CSAIL).

 SSAST is the first **patch-based** joint discriminative and generative self-supervised learning framework, and also the first self-supervised learning framework for AST.
 SSAST significantly boosts AST performance on all downstream tasks we evaluated with an average improvement of 60.9%, leading to similar or even better results than a supervised pretrained AST.
-SSAST can be used as a drop-in replacement of previous ImageNet (supervised) pretrained AST, and has the advantage of 1) no labeled data used; 2) flexible patch size and shape, ImagenNet pretraining only supports square patches; and 3) better performance on many tasks, in particular speech tasks.
+SSAST can be used as a drop-in replacement of previous ImageNet (supervised) pretrained AST, and has the advantage of 1) no labeled data is used; 2) flexible patch size and shape, ImagenNet pretraining only supports square patches; and 3) better performance on many tasks, in particular speech tasks.

 ## Citing
 Please cite our paper if you find this repository useful.